catteched/waypoints/README.md

 # Terms of Use

+This project is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

 ## Guidelines

 -   You are allowed to **modify** and **use** the work in either a commercial or non-commercial contexts[^1]